Is Your Company Cyber Insured?

-- Fines and Legal coverage – Costs to defend claims and judiciary proceedings.
+- Fines and Legal coverage – Costs to defend claims and judicial proceedings.

 The most important feature that is hard to quantify in a Cyber Insurance policy is the damage to the company’s reputation and its customer’s trust.
 Also, it does not cover for the loss in a company’s sales.